 How to Apply VLOOKUP to Return Blank Instead of 0 or NA

-We have taken a dataset with 2 columns: “Employee” and “Height(cm)” to demonstrate our methods.
-Moreover, there is another dataset to show the output.
-We can see that the value “Ross” is not listed on the primary dataset.
-Therefore, when we try to use the VLOOKUP function for that value, we get the “N/A” error in cell C14.
-However, we have modified the formula to show blank values instead of that error in cell C16.
+We will use a dataset with two columns, “Employee” and “Height(cm),” to demonstrate our methods.
+The value “Ross” is not listed on the primary dataset.
+When we try to use the VLOOKUP function for that value, we get the “N/A” error in cell C14.
+However, we will modify the formula to show blank values instead of that error in cell C16.

 VLOOKUP Return Blank Instead of 0 or NA